The Placentia Assembly

-Jack Hanson has emerged as the strongly dominant leader, followed by Ron, Joe, Sterling, and Chris Sapia from the former Huntington Beach Geftakys Assembly.
+Jack Hanson emerged as the strongly dominant leader, followed by Ron, Joe, Sterling, and Chris Sapia from the former Huntington Beach Geftakys Assembly.
 Kurt Byword and Tom Summerford stepped down from leadership and left the group.
-Tim and Ginger Geftakys attended for a time after they left the Fullerton Assembly, but have now moved on.
-Jack and Sue Sapia share ministry in 'The Pastoral Corner' section.
-Jack blogs as J. Robert Hanson (he expressly forbids linking to or quoting from his blog without permission).
+Tim and Ginger Geftakys attended for a time after they left the Fullerton Assembly, but have now moved on to Kindred Community Church in Anaheim Hills.
+Jack and Sue Sapia shared ministry in 'The Pastoral Corner' section.
+Jack goes by J. Robert Hanson now on Facebook and on his blog.

-In addition to the Sunday worship meeting at the Round Table, the 'Events' page on the website indicates a mid-week combination prayer meeting / Bible study at the Hanson home.
-Here are some pictures.
-The method of Bible Study has not changed, although they now call it '3D bible study' instead of chapter summary.
+In addition to the Sunday worship meeting at the Round Table, Placentia Christian Fellowship had a mid-week combination prayer meeting / Bible study at the Hanson home.
+The method of Bible study remained the same as chapter summary in the Geftakys Assembly, but it was called '3D Bible Study'.

-The group remains in touch with several other former Geftakys Assemblies, notably the groups in Goleta, West Los Angeles, Pasadena and Annandale.
-Jack Hanson and Tim G. have traveled to the east coast to speak at meetings in the Annandale Assembly.
-Samuel Ochenjele from Nigeria visits once a year.
+Following George's excommunication from the Fullerton Assembly in 2003 the Placentia severred all ties with him.
+They remained in touch with several other former Geftakys Assemblies, notably the groups in Goleta, West Los Angeles, Pasadena and Annandale.
+Jack Hanson and Tim G. traveled to the east coast to speak at meetings in the Annandale Assembly.
+Samuel Ochenjele from Nigeria visited once a year.

-The April 25-29, 2012, "Highlights" section of the PCF Facebook page is a window on the teaching of the group.
-On April 25 there was a quote, "We are laboring to get to our heavenly home."
-This is performance-based teaching, which is either unaware, or ignores, or does not believe that Jesus has already secured our place in heaven by his complete obedience on our behalf.
-A quote on April 26 made a clarification, "Getting into the Kingdom is not based on what we do, or how much we work, it is all God's way!"
+The "Highlights" section of the PCF Facebook page was a window on the teaching of the group.
+In 2012 there was a quote, "We are laboring to get to our heavenly home."
+This is performance-based teaching.
+A few days later a clarification was posted, "Getting into the Kingdom is not based on what we do, or how much we work, it is all God's way!"
 Bravo!
-The fact that clarification was needed indicates that Geftakys teaching still informs doctrine at PCF.
-How much clearer it would be to say, "We are laboring on the way to our heavenly home, we are "serving the Kingdom", rather than "pursuing the Kingdom", "laboring" to get there.
+The fact that clarification was needed indicates that Geftakys teaching still informed doctrine at PCF.
+How much clearer it would have been to say, "We are laboring on the way to our heavenly home, we are "serving the Kingdom", rather than "pursuing the Kingdom", "laboring" to get there.

-Jack and Sue's 'Pastoral Corner' emphasizes surrender as the key to the spiritual life.
-The tone is inspirational rather than stridently exhortative and threatening, as it was in the Geftakys Assembly days.
-The 'Quotations' page lists higher life teachers such as Finney, F. B. Meyer, McCheyne, G. H. Lang, Jessie Penn-Lewis.
+Jack and Sue's 'Pastoral Corner' emphasized surrender as the key to the spiritual life.
+The tone was inspirational rather than stridently exhortative and threatening, as it was in the Geftakys Assembly days.
+The 'Quotations' page listed higher life teachers such as Finney, F. B. Meyer, McCheyne, G. H. Lang, Jessie Penn-Lewis.